You’ve probably heard the noise a Vitamix blender makes.

 Personally, I can’t hear my own Blendtec over the noise of my hairdryer so they’ll have to be pretty loud for me to notice any difference – unless you’re using one in an office or library where there’s a lot of background noise they’ll stand out more obviously.

-For everyone else, my guess from what I’ve been able to glean from customer reviews seems that most people prefer the Vitamix sound over the Blendtec grind.
+For everyone else, my guess from what I’ve been able to glean from customer reviews seems that most people prefer the Vitamix sound when compared to the Blendtec grind.

 Blendtec will sound the same when it’s at low, medium, or high settings.
 Vitamix sounds more powerful when it’s on high speed.

-No Vitamix is particularly quiet, but there are three quietest Vitamix blenders –
+There is no particularly quiet Vitamix blender, but there are three quietest Vitamix blenders –

 - Pro 750 (and CR Pro 750)